‘One in a billion’: Dawson’s Creek cast pays tribute to James Van Der Beek

 “I’m so grateful for our friendship and so heartbroken,” she posted on Instagram stories, alongside a series of photos of the pair.

-Celebrities, including Sarah Michelle Gellar, Ben Stiller, Selma Blair, Alec Baldwin, Melissa Joan Hart, Lin-Manuel Miranda, Christie Brinkley and Rosie O’Donnell paid tribute to the Varsity Blues actor on social media.
+Celebrities, including Sarah Michelle Gellar, Ben Stiller, Selma Blair, Alec Baldwin, Melissa Joan Hart, Christie Brinkley and Rosie O’Donnell paid tribute to the Varsity Blues actor on social media.

+“Devastated to hear about James Van Der Beek,” Reese Witherspoon wrote on Instagram.

+“What an extraordinary, talented man who also showed great kindness and grace in every action.”

 The Ranch actor Ashton Kutcher posted an image of Van Der Beek on X, and wrote: “Had the good fortune of knowing and growing with this guy.
 RIP.”